DevJPM/sh-support/Readme.md

 ### Computing Draw probabilities

-First you need to generate the deck state.
-The command is `generate <lib count> <fasc count>`, e.g. `generate 6 11` to generate all possible decks containing 6 liberal and 11 fascist policy cards.

-To inspect this state, you can use either the `next` or the `dist` command.
-The `next` command accepts a claim pattern, e.g. `next fff` and will find the probability associated with this draw in the current deck state.
-Note that entering `next BRB` will look for 2 blues among the next 3 cards, not for the specific ordering.
+To inspect the possible decks, you can use either the `next` or the `dist` command.
+Both commands first take `<num lib> <num fasc>` as arguments to specify the amount of liberal and fascist policies in the deck.
+The `next` command accepts a claim pattern, e.g. `next 6 11 fff` and will find the probability associated with this draw in a with 6 liberal and 11 fascist policies deck state.
+Note that entering `next 6 11 BRB` will look for 2 blues among the next 3 cards, not for the specific ordering.

-The `dist` command accepts a positive integer as input, e.g. `dist 3`, and will output the probabilities associated with all possible claim patterns for the next entered number of cards.
+The `dist` command accepts a positive integer as input, e.g. `dist 6 11 3`, and will output the probabilities associated with all possible claim patterns for the next entered number of cards.

 ### Tracking and Analyzing Games